The unpopular “Septic Tank Charge” was supposed to be paid no later than February 1st 2013 .

-The grant scheme is means tested and will provide financial assistance to households whose septic tanks or other waste water treatment system, require remedial work or upgrading following an inspection.
+The grant scheme is means tested and provides financial assistance to households whose septic tanks or other waste water treatment system, require remedial work or upgrading following an inspection.

-The first condition of eligibility is that the system must have been registered on or before the 1st of February 2013.
+The first condition of eligibility is that an existing system older than Feb 1st 2013 – must have been registered on or before the 1st of February 2013.

-The only exception to this are houses that have a treatment system constructed or installed after 1 February 2013 ; in such cases the owners should register their systems within 90 days of the connection of the premises to the treatment system.
+For houses that have a treatment system constructed or installed after 1 February 2013 ; – the owners should register their systems within 90 days of the connection of the premises to the treatment system.

 The amount of grant available depends on the gross income of the household – but the maximum grant available is €4000 .